AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 ## Prerequisites {#prereqs}

-In order to use the Experience Platform connector, you must have the following:
+To use the Experience Platform connector, you must have the following:

 - Adobe Commerce 2.4.3 or newer
 - Adobe ID and Organization ID